hackle/blog-rust/raw/tables-for-file-structure.md

 | Model                	| PaymentModel       	| MemberModel       	|

 You may be surprised, but this could be by far the most popular way to organise source code.
 Don't believe me?
-Check if your solution has any of these folders,
+Check if your code-base has any of these folders,

 * controllers
 * services